 Konditorei Zauner’s historic charm and nostalgia hit me as soon as I walked in, and the smells of pastries and chocolates were heavenly.
 The place has ornate pink, cream, and twinkling gold interiors.
 I felt like I stepped into the storybook of Alice in Wonderland.

 Konditorei Zauner has a large circular glass display case filled with decadent specialty desserts.
-At that point, I’d never seen more gorgeous and colorful desserts in my life.
-Behind the bakery and chocolate shop, there is a cafe restaurant where you can order delicious comfort food.
+At that point, I’d never seen more gorgeous and colorful desserts.
+Behind the bakery and chocolate shop is a cafe restaurant where you can order delicious comfort food.

-In the restaurant, you can also order over-the-top ice cream or frozen yogurt sundaes.
+You can also order over-the-top ice cream or frozen yogurt sundaes in the restaurant.
 I had the best strawberry milkshake of my life!

 The locals have a lot of pride in Konditorei Zauner.
-Bad Ischl is a beautiful town, and this heavenly restaurant and bakery alone makes it worth visiting.
+Bad Ischl is a beautiful town, and this heavenly restaurant and bakery make it worth visiting.

-On the way to or from Bad Ischl, I recommend stopping nearby to see the outside of Red Bull’s Headquarters, just under 30 minutes away from both Bad Ischl and the city of Salzburg.
+On the way to or from Bad Ischl, I recommend stopping nearby to see the outside of Red Bull’s Headquarters, just under 30 minutes away from both Bad Ischl and Salzburg.
 You’ll understand why when you’re there – it looks like the whole complex came from the future.